 Sometimes we need to address the very personal issues within the team before we tackle the big ones.
 However, now they know how they feel and will no doubt come back to this important issue.

-Start trying to make the world a better place today - start a We-Q test with your team now.
+Start trying to make the world a better place today.